 There are many options available to women who would like to become an SMC, these include:

-- Becoming pregnant and carrying your own child through the use of donor gametes (like sperm, eggs and / or embryos)
+- Becoming pregnant and carrying your own child through the use of donor gametes (sperm, sperm and eggs, embryos)

 - Foster care and Permanent Care

-Depending upon which option you decide is right for you, there are several things to consider as you start trying to be an SMC.
+Depending upon which option you decide is right for you, there are several things to consider as you start trying to become an SMC.

 Trying to Become Pregnant Through The Use of Donor Gametes

 Most women who choose to become pregnant using donor gametes choose to use donor sperm.
-Depending upon your age, fertility or for medical reasons you may also choose to use an egg donor or embryo donation.
+Depending on your age, fertility or medical requirements you may also choose to use an egg donor or pursue embryo donation.

-Single women in Australia can access fertility treatment and donor sperm routinely in all States through Assisted Reproduction Clinics (such as IVF clinics).
-First you need to chose clinic, and then get a referral from your GP to that clinic.
-If you choose to go through a clinic, some things to consider when choosing your clinic include:
+Single women in Australia can access fertility treatment and donor sperm through fertility clinics.
+First you need to choose clinic, with a donor program, and then get a referral from your GP to that clinic.
+Some things to consider when choosing your clinic include:

 - What is the reputation of the clinic?
-What are their success rates?
+What are their success (live birth) rates?

 - How does the clinic operate?
 Will you have regular access to your Fertility Specialist (doctor) or a dedicated contact at the clinic?
 What are the different protocols that they use?